uwescience/tpch-myrial/README.md

 ## Caveats

-- The queries are currently modified to omit sorting (`ORDER BY`) because MyriaL does not yet support ORDER BY (for no particular reason).
+- The queries are currently modified to omit sorting (`ORDER BY`) because [MyriaL does not yet support ORDER BY](https://github.com/uwescience/raco/issues/174).